stoermelder/vcvrack-packone/docs/Strip.md

 ![STRIP context menu](./Strip-context.png)

-All settings of the modules, all cables (with color) between modules within the strip and all parameter mappings (e.g. by VCV MIDI-MAP or stoermelder CV-MAP) are saved.
+All settings of the modules, all cables (including color) between modules within the strip and all parameter mappings (e.g. by VCV MIDI-MAP or stoermelder CV-MAP) are saved.
 Also, copy and paste is available, by option in the context menu or by using keyboard shortcuts Shift+C and Shift+V. When using left-only or right-only mode only affected modules will be saved and loaded, even if a different mode was used for saving or copying.
 Existing modules will be moved right and left, respectively, to provide enough empty space for newly loaded or copied modules.

 ![STRIP copy and paste](./Strip-copy.gif)

 The file-format "vcvss" for storing strips is very close to Rack's own format for storing patches or module presets.
-Compatibility in future versions should be no problem as long Rack will be able to load preset files from older Rack versions.
+Compatibility in future versions should be no problem as long Rack will be able to load module preset files from older Rack versions.

 Bonus tips:

-- If you want some documentation for your strip just add a VCV Notes module and type in some text.
+- If you want to add some documentation for your strip just include a VCV Notes module and type in some text.

 This module was added in v1.0.4 of PackOne.